-There are a lot of nonprofit board member job descriptions online, and you might have a lot of luck putting together a ‘greatest hits’ of sorts – picking and choosing.
-I’ve complied a ‘greatest hits’ description several times for new as well as well-established — and I’m including the latest version at the end of this post.
+There are a lot of Nonprofit board member job descriptions online, and you might have a lot of luck putting together a ‘greatest hits’ of sorts – picking and choosing.
+I’ve compiled a ‘greatest hits’ description several times for new as well as well-established — and I’m including the latest version at the end of this post.

 Nobody joins a board to fail, and the job description should help board members succeed.
 The job description serves as a contract of sorts, and outlines the responsibilities and expectations for each board member.

 Here’s the job description I use quite a bit with Nonprofits.
 The one line of this job description that I urge you to use is:

 - Make a personally significant, annual financial contribution to the Nonprofit